pallavinishanth/StockHawk/README.md

 ButterKnife

-MPAndroidChart for stock detail graph
+MPAndroidChart (For stock detail graph)

-Toast and SnackBar to show short messages
+Toast and SnackBar (To show short messages)

 Accessibility (A11y Testing with Talkback) and Localization (L10n)